If you want to know how to make paper kites, you have come to a good place.

-Using my publications on how to make paper kites should be fun for just about any age group...
+Using my publications on how to make paper kites should be fun for just about any age group.

 The designs are cheap enough to allow small kids to play with them, after construction by an adult or teenager.
-After the inevitable happens, it's easy enough to make another identical kite on another occasion.
+After the inevitable happens, it's easy enough to make an identical kite on another occasion.
 Actually, it gets quicker and easier on the second or third time round!

 But the kites fly so well that an adult can take their creation out and enjoy seeing it float around hundreds of feet up.
-With just a little care, the kites can remain airworthy for a long time.
-Months or perhaps even years.
+With just a little care, the kites can remain airworthy for a long time—months or perhaps even years.

 Artistic types could make an absolutely stunning piece of aerial art, since the material is paper!
 Admittedly, the piece would probably be described as a miniature :-)